Common Career Mistakes and How to Avoid Them

 Not Establishing Goals

-Do you possess a precise picture of where you want to be in the next year, or two?
-If you don’t set realistic goals, it will hinder progress.
-Establish clear long-term and short-term goals that prioritize those that will have the greatest impact on career advancement.
-To increase your satisfaction at work make sure that your goals are in line with your personal needs.
+Do you possess a precise vision of where you’d like to be within the next year or two years?
+Failure to set goals that are achievable can slow progress.
+Create clear short-term and long-term goals that prioritize those that will have the most impact on your career advancement.
+To boost job satisfaction Make sure these goals align with your personal preferences.

 Dismissing Networking